swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 ### Inferring `@Sendable` for methods

 In [SE-302](0302-concurrent-value-and-concurrent-closures.md), the `@Sendable` attribute was introduced for both closures and named functions/methods.
-Beyond changing the type of the function, the attribute only influences the kinds of values that can be captured by the function.
+Beyond allowing the function value to cross actor boundaries, the attribute influences the kinds of values that can be captured by the function.
 But when methods of a nominal type are used in a first-class way, they cannot capture anything but the object instance itself.
 Furthermore, a non-local (i.e., a global or static) function cannot capture _anything_, because a reference to a global declaration is not considered a capture of that value.
 Thus, the proposed changes are:

 1. the inference of `@Sendable` on all methods of a type that conforms to `Sendable`.
 2. the inference of `@Sendable` on all non-local functions.